GaganBehrh/Quiz-Project/README.md

 ##False Response Image
 ![image](https://user-images.githubusercontent.com/63474017/178937435-aba47bee-97c9-4557-9b51-ae1cf0f9d968.png)

-The Score depending upon the response will appear on the click of the next button
+The Score depending upon the response will appear on the click of the next button along with the following question
 ![image](https://user-images.githubusercontent.com/63474017/178938015-134488fe-7d6f-49fb-8b69-92e8ef9d5345.png)

 ### End of the game

-At the end of the game user can clisck on the finish button and a message displaying the feedback if he lost or won will appear depending upon the score
+At the end of the game user can click on the finish button and a message displaying the feedback if he lost or won will appear depending upon the score
 ![image](https://user-images.githubusercontent.com/63474017/178938145-5b6741d8-2791-4dec-b3d3-f7fbf49c7f84.png)

 ## Resources